tjmahr/printy/README.md

 *b* = −16.333333, SE = 5.157299, *p* = .003

+These are the currently supported models:

+  - `lm()`
+  - `lme4::lmer()` with Wald confidence intervals and Kenwood–Roger
+    approximation for the degrees of freedom and *p*-values.

 ## Skeletons 🦴

 I use `fmt_` for formatting functions.
 The other convention in the